 Defrost the turkey according to the package instructions, remove the giblets and pat it dry.
 Place the turkey in a non-reactive container or extra large ziptop bag.

 Mince up the garlic cloves in a mortar and pestle, or food processor.
 Add in the Adobo, Sazon, pepper, oregano and olive oil.
 Stir the spices, garlic & oil together to combine.

 Using your fingers, gently separate the skin from the meat.
 Be gentle, so you don't tear the skin up too much.
 Flip the turkey over, and do the same thing on the other side.
 Spread half of the mixture underneath the skin on the back side of the turkey.
 Do the same thing on the breast side of the turkey.
 Lastly, sprinkle the outside of the bird with a liberal amount of Adobo (2 teaspoons).

 Cover the turkey and marinate for at least 4 hours, but preferably overnight.

 When you're ready to cook the turkey, preheat your oven to 325 degrees F. Place the turkey breast side up on a roasting pan fitted with a roasting rack.
 Don't cover the turkey with foil, otherwise it won't brown.
-An added bonus: Butterball turkeys are all natural and pre-brined to ensure a tender and juicy turkey – making it easier for home cooks like you and me!

 Cook until a meat thermometer reads 165F, basting occasionally.
 This should take about 3-4 hours, depending on the size of your turkey.